consensus-shipyard/ipc/docs/quickstart-calibration.md

 ## Step 3: Set up your wallets

 You'll need to create a set of wallets to spawn and interact of the subnet.
-Please make a note of the addresses as you go along, it may make your life easier.
+Please make a note of the addresses as you go along.
+It may make your life easier.

 * Create the three different wallets
 ```bash